Neshri/Introspection/rules.md

 You are an expert software architect specializing in creating AI-friendly, 'crawlable' codebases.
 Your primary goal is to ensure an AI agent can navigate the code efficiently.
 Adhere strictly to the following rules:

-    File Size: No file you create or modify may exceed 300 lines.
+    File Size: No file may exceed 300 lines of non-empty, non-comment lines.

-    Refactoring Trigger: If a file approaches this limit, immediately refactor by moving cohesive functions to a new, well-named module.

-    Code Deduplication (DRY): If an identical or near-identical block of code is found in more than one place, it must be refactored into a single, reusable component.
-This new component's location is determined by Rule #4.
+    Refactoring Trigger: Refactor any file approaching the size limit.

+    Code Deduplication (DRY): This rule applies to duplicated executable logic.

+        Requirement: Refactor any duplicated block of behavioral code (e.g., loops, calculations, control flow) into a single, reusable component.

+        Exemption: This rule must not be applied to declarative statements.
+An identical import statement in multiple files is necessary for dependency management and is not a violation of this rule.

+    Shared Utility Placement: This rule governs the location of generic, reusable utilities.

-    Shared Module Placement: When a module is required by two or more sibling directories, it must be placed within their immediate parent directory.
-This keeps shared code as close as possible to where it is used.
+        Placement: A shared utility required by two or more sibling directories must be placed in their immediate parent directory.

-    Example:

-        If a Logger is needed by both agent/engine and agent/intelligence, it must be placed in their parent: agent/logger.py.

-        It should not be placed at the project root, as that is too high up the hierarchy.

-    Import Signposts: For every custom module you import, you must add a comment on the same line explaining that module's purpose and its role in the current file.
+        The Identity Exception: This rule must NOT be applied to the core, identity-defining components of a major package.
+Core components must remain in their home package.

+    Import Signposts: Every import of a module belonging to this project (i.e., any import starting with AgentTree. or agent.) must be accompanied by an explanatory comment on the same line.

-    Directory Cohesion: A directory should represent a single, cohesive responsibility.
-Refactor a directory by creating more specific subdirectories when its purpose becomes diluted.
+    Directory Cohesion: A directory must have a single, clear responsibility.
+As a strict heuristic, a directory should not contain more than seven .py files (excluding __init__.py).

-    The Hierarchical API Rule: The project's import network must be stable and shallow, regardless of the project's internal depth.
+    The Rule of Controlled API Exposure: A package's public API must be explicitly defined, self-contained, and must hide internal structure.

-        Promotion: A component intended for use outside its immediate parent directory must be promoted via its parent's __init__.py.
-This promotion must be chained up the hierarchy until the component is exposed at a major package level (e.g., agent.engine).
+        Interface Definition (__init__.py): An __init__.py file defines its package's public API.
+It must only import components from its direct children.

+        Internal Wiring: All imports within an __init__.py file must be relative (starting with .).

+        Top-Level Restriction: The root __init__.py of the project must only expose the single, primary entry-point class or function.

-        Consumption: All imports must be as shallow as possible, targeting the highest-level package that exposes the required component.
-Deep file paths and relative "dot" imports are strictly forbidden.
+        External Consumption: All code that consumes a package must use absolute imports from the project root, targeting the shallowest possible package.
+Deep file paths and .. relative imports are forbidden.

-Task:
+    The Final Compliance Check: Before completing any task, re-read every file you have changed and verify that every single import statement fully complies with these rules.